The Portuguese scored one and assisted another against Juventus and expressed his joy as Real Madrid moved to within a point of the knock-out stages

-Madrid sits first in Group B on 10 points, and needs only one point from the remaining two games to qualify as group winner, but Juventus’ situation is far from certain, as it sits bottom of the group on 3 points, one behind Galatasaray and Copenhagen.
+Madrid sit first in Group B on 10 points, and need only one point from their remaining two games to qualify as group winners, but Juventus’ situation is far from certain, as they sit bottom of the group on 3 points, one behind Galatasaray and Copenhagen.

-And though Ronaldo was eager for his side to wrap up a spot in the knockout stages, he maintained that it could be joined in the last 16 by Juve, who he felt was strong enough to finish second.
+And though Ronaldo was eager for his side to wrap up a spot in the knock-out stages, he maintained that they could be joined in the last 16 by Juve, who he felt were strong enough to finish second.

-Ronaldo also refused to be drawn into questions about FIFA president Sepp Blatter, whom he criticized for apparently mocking the Portuguese and praising Barcelona’s Lionel Messi in the same breath.
+Ronaldo also refused to be drawn into questions about Fifa president Sepp Blatter, who he criticised for apparently mocking the Portuguese and praising Barcelona’s Lionel Messi in the same breath.